Applying to the ERC and want to gain dedicated tools for success?

 There are various indicators that can help assess whether an ERC project is ‘incremental’ or not.
 While reviewing the following indicators, one should remember that this is no exact science.
 This means that the right answer, in most instances, is case-specific.
 Therefore, we encourage you to refer to the following issues with care and to seek additional advice about each specific case.

-• Direct continuation of the current daily work in the lab/research group.
+- Direct continuation of the current daily work in the lab/research group.
 If the suggested project is the natural next step of your current work, then with high probability it is ‘incremental’.
 When approaching ERC, you should present a major step forward, compared to the state of the art (yours and your research community).
 This will also help to establish the novelty of the project and the high-risk component.

-• Work that can be conducted anyway, regardless of the funding source.
+- Work that can be conducted anyway, regardless of the funding source.
 Many applicants apply to ERC due to the size of the grant, sometimes overlooking its unique nature.
 ERC has an entirely different agenda compared to most funding schemes.
 You can assess this by asking yourself the following: “Can I fund this project (entirely or partially) by applying to other non-ERC-like funding schemes?”.
 If the answer to this question is ‘yes’, then the project is probably more feasible than expected in ERC, implying that it might be incremental and thus not ERC-suitable.
 Keep in mind that ERC’s aim is to nurture very ambitious, high-risk research, with the hope of making significant breakthroughs.
-Most other funding agencies will be reluctant to fund such high-risk/ high-gain research.
+Most other funding agencies will be reluctant to fund such Ground-breaking and ambitious research.

-• A ‘time and material’ type of project.
+- A ‘time and material’ type of project.
 These types of projects are usually straightforward projects, which are likely to reach meaningful results (yet not the type of breakthrough expected in ERC) once they are funded and executed.
 This usually implies that these projects entail a low level of risk.
 We know from experience that such ‘time and material’ projects are likely to be regarded as ‘incremental work’ by the reviewers.

-• Work that is new to the PI but not to the scientific community.
+- Work that is new to the PI but not to the scientific community.
 When thinking of non-incremental research, some applicants misinterpret this expectation to be non-incremental solely with respect to their personal career.
 They then propose something that they are not yet experienced in, but are interested to pursue, with the hope that the ERC could support this novel direction.
 This becomes an issue when the new direction is already an established line of research or method in other research groups.
 While this new direction could be significant from a personal point of view, it is not necessary that the result will be a significant breakthrough to the scientific community.
 Moreover, in this case it is possible that experienced groups could achieve a breakthrough faster and with less effort.
 In this context, keep in mind that the PI should be the best suited to tackle the challenge at hand, and the research proposed needs to be tightly related to his/her CV and track record.

 Achieving the ‘non-incremental’ ERC requirement

-A valid thought process in the context of the ERC will be to start by imagining something ambitious that has not yet been proposed.
+A valid thinking process in the context of the ERC will be to start by imagining something ambitious that has not yet been proposed.
 Successfully suggesting something that is so remarkably out of the box highly increases the chance of avoiding an ‘incremental process’ altogether.
 From there, two important actions should be considered.
 One – constantly review your work in light of the above “incremental” indicators.
 Finally – consider outside assistance that will be able to assess this together with you and find the best way to communicate it.